marcelinohermida/MUSIMAN/README.md

 3. Preparing the dump files to be combined with penmain-sum to obtain the final results of the simulation.

 In summary, the MUSIMAN package is a software tool to ease the parallelization of simulations run with the Monte Carlo code PENELOPE 2014 that use penmain as steering main program.
-Detailed instructions and examples of use are included in the file Instructions_for_use.pdf.
+Detailed instructions are included in the file Instructions.pdf.

 MUSIMAN was developed to speed-up some of the simulations from the doctoral dissertation of the author.
 If you find this tool useful for your research, please use this citation: